 - Stress fractures.
 Stress fractures are some of the most common fractures, and consist of tiny breaks or bruising on the bone that causes pain and makes movement difficult.
 Athletes and runners most commonly experience them, but they can also affect workers.
 Treatment ranges from pain management to surgery.

 - Plantar fasciitis.
 This injury occurs when the band of tissue that connects the heel to the toe becomes inflamed, causing chronic pain.
 The treatments for plantar fasciitis range include shoe inserts, pain medication, rest, physical therapy, and surgery.
 Also known as policeman’s foot, about 80 percent of people with heel pain suffer from this condition.

 - Bruised heel.
 A soft tissue injury, this occurs when there is a contusion on the fat pad of the heel.
 Workers who walk the majority of their day often suffer from bruised heels, such as postal workers and police officers.
-Rest and tape can be used to help heal these injuries, and a gait analysis should be done to help prevent them in the future.
+Rest and tape can be used to help heal and a gait analysis should be done to help prevent them in the future.